 McDaniel College serves as premiere host of exhibition featuring works from acclaimed graphic novel ‘Breathtaker’

-McDaniel College serves as the premiere host in Fall 2020 of the traveling exhibition in conjunction with the remastered edition of Mark Wheatley and Marc Hempel’s acclaimed graphic novel “Breathtaker.”
-The exhibition runs Monday, Aug.
+UPDATE (as of June 2020): McDaniel College will serve as the premiere host of the traveling exhibition in conjunction with the remastered edition of Mark Wheatley and Marc Hempel’s acclaimed graphic novel “Breathtaker.”
+The exhibition, which will be displayed in McDaniel's Rice Gallery in Peterson Hall, has been postponed until Fall 2021.
+(Original dates were slated for Monday, Aug.
 24–Friday, Oct.
-30, in Rice Gallery in Peterson Hall.
+30, 2020.)

 With more than 90 original works of art, the exhibition explores the creative and physical processes that were undertaken during the original production of the comic “Breathtaker” in the 1990s, as well as how the work was re-adapted during the preparation stages for the Titan Comics re-release.